systemd/mkosi/mkosi/resources/mkosi.md

 * `$OUTPUTDIR` points to the staging directory used to store build artifacts generated during the build. `$CHROOT_OUTPUTDIR` contains the value that `$OUTPUTDIR` will have after invoking `mkosi-chroot`.

+* `$PACKAGEDIR` points to the directory containing the local package repository.
+Build scripts can add more packages to the local repository by writing the packages to `$PACKAGEDIR`.

 * `$BUILDROOT` is the root directory of the image being built, optionally with the build overlay mounted on top depending on the